kulics/koral/book-en/document.md

 1. Other characters in the identifier can be underscore `_`, letters or numbers.
 1. Within the same `{}`, identifiers of the same name cannot be defined repeatedly.
 1. Within the different `{}`, you can define an identifier for the duplicate name, and the language will prefer the identifier defined in the current scope.
+1. The identifier at the beginning of uppercase is immutable and the identifier at the beginning of lowercase is variable.
 1. In namespaces, structs, and interfaces, attributes and method names that begin with an underscore `_` are considered private and the rest are considered public.

 # Basic Types